 Black British Voices: Black British Collections

-Together with the University Library, this panel will develop and direct an exhibition and events programme to take place in 2027.
+For its first large-scale community research project, Cambridge University Library (CUL) has appointed a Community Panel to develop and direct an exhibition and events programme to take place in 2027.

 The project is anchored by the findings of the Black British Voices Report (2023), the largest study to date on the opinions and attitudes of black people in Britain.